-San Francisco is a beautiful city bursting at the seams with incredible things to do for first time visitors, but with so much on offer, how do you choose what to do and what to cut from your itinerary?
+San Francisco is a beautiful city bursting at the seams with incredible things to do for first time visitors, but with so much on offer, how do you choose what to do and what to cut from your travel itinerary?

 When planning our own extensive US road trip itinerary, San Francisco was the one city marker on the map consistently giving us pangs of excitement.